brysiukaudio/BADSPEngine/BADSPEngine/ReadMe.txt

     similar extensions under a specific node (for e.g. ".cpp" files are associated with the "Source Files" filter).

-BADSPEngine.cpp
-    This is the main DLL source file.

-BADSPEngine.h
-    This file contains a class declaration.

-AssemblyInfo.cpp
-	Contains custom attributes for modifying assembly metadata.

 /////////////////////////////////////////////////////////////////////////////
 Other notes:

-AppWizard uses "TODO:" to indicate parts of the source code you should add to or customize.
+AppWizard uses "TODO:" comments to indicate parts of the source code you should add to or customize.

 /////////////////////////////////////////////////////////////////////////////